wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

         ```
       where token is the value of the token.
 This can be left blank to automatically generate
       a random token (recommended).
-    - Make sure that you have MQTT explorer open and connected to your broker.
+    - Make sure that you have MQTT Explorer open and connected to your broker.

 ## Inspecting CSV data and BUFR conversion